How to Install LAMP Stack on Ubuntu 24.04 Server/Desktop

 sudo mysql_secure_installation

 Next, you can press Enter to answer all remaining questions, which will remove anonymous user, disable remote root login and remove test database.
 This step is a basic requirement for MariaDB database security.
-(Note that the letter Y is capitalized, which means it’s the default answer.)
+(Notice that Y is capitalized, which means it is the default answer. )

 sudo mariadb -u root